mkschleg/MinimalRLCore.jl/docs/src/manual/environment.md

 # Using the Environment API

 This document serves as a guide in how to implement and use the `AbstractEnvironment` API.
 You can find full documentation in the documentation section.
+Some of these details are out of date but will be updated after the API stabilizes.

 ## Implementing a new environment

 We are going to implement the Mountain Car in this document to get used to how we take advantage of the API, and some of the functionality we get by implementing the full API!

 I often create a module which contains several environment constants (which are consistent across all versions of this environment).
 You can also accomplish this by creating a few functions for the type to inline these values, and many other ways.
-You want to make sure to declare these global variables constant to get nice compiler optimizations.
+You want to make sure to declare these global variables constant to get nice compiler optimizations for global scope variables.
+There are also other ways of handling this such as: creating inline functions return the values you care about, others...

 ```Julia
 module MountainCarConst